JavaScript Primitive vs. Reference Values

 };Code language: JavaScript (javascript)

-Internally, the JavaScript engine allocates the memory as shown in the following picture:
+Internally, the JavaScript engine allocates the memory to these variables as shown in the following picture:

 In this picture, JavaScript allocates memory on the stack for the three variables name, age, and person.

-The JavaScript engine creates a new object on the heap memory.
-Also, it links the person variable on the stack memory to the object on the heap memory.
+The JavaScript engine creates a new object on the heap memory and links the person variable on the stack memory to the object on the heap memory.

-Because of this, we say that the person variable is a reference that refers to an object.
+Because of this, we say that the person variable is a reference to an object.

 Dynamic Properties